hyperledger-gerrit-archive/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 ```

 ### Step 2: Package

+The chaincode needs to be packaged before it can be installed on your peers.
+You
+can use the package method to create a chaincode package in the format required
+by your peers.

+The method create a tar file from you chaincode source code, artifacts, and
-This step will only be required by a single organization.
-The organization will
+metadata files.
+This step can be done by one organization if you want to ensure
-take the source artifacts, chaincode source code and metadata files, and have
-the fabric-client package them.
-This package may then be sent to other
-organizations or administrators of your fabric network to be installed on
-the network.
+that every channel member is using the same chaincode package.
+You will also need
+to create a package ID that your organization will use to identify the chaincode
+package after it is installed on your peers.

-The following example is for the organization that packages the code
+The following example packages a golang chaincode.
+This package can then
-and then will send to other organizations to be installed.
+optionally be sent to other channel members out of band.

 ```
 // package the source code